ISSOtm/hUGEDriver/README.md

 hUGETracker and hUGEDriver are dedicated to the public domain. fortISSimO and all of this demo's code is the same, unless otherwise stated; for example, `bcd.asm` from [PinoBatch](https://github.com/pinobatch) is under the Zlib license.

-`wyrmhole.asm` is exported from [the example song](https://github.com/SuperDisk/hUGETracker/blob/hUGETracker/Resources/Sample%20Songs/Coffee%20Bat%20-%20Wyrmhole.uge) *Wyrmhole* bundled with hUGETracker, by [Coffee "Valen" Bat](https://github.com/datguywitha3ds), and used with permission for demonstration purposes.